Yes! As of 10th July 2021 Little Wandle Letters and Sounds Revised is a phonics programme validated by the Department for Education.

 One of the most common reasons that our links don’t reach people is that email addresses have been put in incorrectly.
 Please take care when filling out the booking form as we’d hate you to miss out!

-If you need to contact us please put Missing Zoom link in the subject line.
+If you need to contact us please put Missing Zoom link in the subject line of the email.

 As a not for profit organisation, our focus is on making membership both affordable and great value for money.
 Annual membership rates based on school size are as follows.